feldtsen/pointy-dit212/RAD.md

 **Time estimate:** 5 days

-**Desscription:** As a player, I want to fight against enemies which can shoot homing missiles which target me as the player.
+**Description:** As a player, I want to fight against enemies which can shoot homing missiles which target me as the player.
 This would increase the difficulty and propose a different game mechanic, making the game more fun to play.

 **Confirmation:**